kh296/InnerEyeCam/README.md

       to enable multi-threading under MacOS.
 The third has changes to avoid crashes in cases of datasets with CSV_SERIES_HEADER and/or CSV_INSTITUTION_HEADER undefined.

+    - It copies `InnerEyeCam/environment.yml` to `InnerEye-DeepLearning`.

     - It creates a `conda` environment for running [InnerEye-DeepLearning](https://github.com/microsoft/InnerEye-DeepLearning) applications.

+    - At this point, all code needed is under `InnerEye-DeepLearning`.

 ## Preparing to run [InnerEye-DeepLearning](https://github.com/microsoft/InnerEye-DeepLearning)

-1. Add any model configurations to be used to the directory `InnerEyeCam/ML/configs/segmentation`.
+1. Add any model configurations to be used to the directory `InnerEye-DeepLearning/InnerEyeCam/ML/configs/segmentation`.

-2. Edit as needed `InnerEyeCam/settings.yml`.
-For explanation of settings, see:
+2. Edit as needed `InnerEye-DeepLearning/InnerEyeCam/settings.yml`.
+For
+   explanation of settings, see:
    - [How to setup Azure Machine Learning for InnerEye - Step 6](https://github.com/microsoft/InnerEye-DeepLearning/blob/main/docs/setting_up_aml.md#step-6-update-the-variables-in-settingsyml)

-3. Edit as needed `InnerEyeCam/train.sh`.
-This includes examples of commands locally and on Azure, with explanations of the parameters used.
+3. Edit as needed `InnerEye-DeepLearning/InnerEyeCam/train.sh`.
+This includes examples of commands for running `InnerEye-DeepLearning` applications locally and on Azure, with explanations of the parameters used.

 # Performing a training run

-1. Execute the script `train.sh`.
+1. Execute the script `InnerEye-DeepLearning/InnerEyeCam/train.sh`.

 2. If submitting to Azure, progress can be monitored at:
    - [https://ml.azure.com/](https://ml.azure.com/)